exercism/csharp/exercises/practice/perfect-numbers/.approaches/introduction.md

 ## General guidance

 - Consider what the highest possible factor of a number is whilst determining the factors
-- Try and start the methode by doing any error checking
+- Try and start the method by doing any error checking

 ## Approach: `if` statements